GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 `CheckAccess` method is used in the UMA Resource Server to check the access to the resource.

-**Required parameters:**
+**Parameters:**

+- OxdId: oxd ID from client registration
+- rpt: Requesting Party Token
+- path: Path of resource to be checked.
+- httpmethod: HTTP methods (POST, GET and PUT)
+- ProtectionAccessToken:  Generated from GetClientToken method (Optional, required if oxd-https-extension is used)
 - oxdHost: The IP address of the oxd-server
 - oxdport: The port of the oxd-server
 - oxdhttpsurl: URL of the oxd-https-extension (Optional, required if using oxd-https-extension).
-- oxdId: oxd ID from client registration
-- rpt: Requesting Party Token
-- protectionAccessToken:  Generated from GetClientToken method (Optional, required if oxd-https-extension is used)

 **Request:**